pranay22/BitsB1.1/README.md

 2. MySQL
 3. Memcached

-Copyright @d6bmg, All rights reserved.
+Copyright @Pranay, All rights reserved.
 Permission to modify and upgrade code in different branch is given.
 No copying without insforming the author..

+Note: Moved from my old Github account to official(now, only) Github account.